 Those with PRINCE2 certification are most commonly employed as:

-The primary focus of PRINCE2 certified professionals tends to be Strategic Project Management, where they are likely to advance to senior project manager, program manager, portfolio manager, or PMO manager roles.
+The primary focus of PRINCE2-certified professionals tends to be Strategic Project Management, where they are likely to advance to senior project manager, program manager, portfolio manager, or PMO manager roles.

-The consideration of whether CSM or PRINCE2 is better is one that typically comes up in relation to the certain project scenarios you may encounter throughout your career.
+The consideration of whether CSM or PRINCE2 is better is one that typically comes up in relation to certain project scenarios you may encounter throughout your career.
 CSM is particularly useful when:

-I personally have witnessed CSM succeed particularly in startups and innovation-driven teams in bigger companies.
+I personally have witnessed CSM succeed, particularly in startups and innovation-driven teams in bigger companies.
 As my example, when I was working with a fintech company that was deploying a new mobile payment platform, they were able to incorporate suggestions from early users because of their Scrum methodology.
-This enabled the company to avoid the enormous problem of developing features that, at the end, users didn't want.
+This enabled the company to avoid the enormous problem of developing features that, in the end, users didn't want.

 PRINCE2 stands out when compared to CSM or in any of the following situations:

-In my experience, government projects and regulated industries have greatly benefitted from PRINCE2.
+In my experience, government projects and regulated industries have greatly benefited from PRINCE2.
 During consulting work for a government agency on a large infrastructure project, the PRINCE2 methodology afforded me the organizational sophistication required to effectively manage complex reporting interdependencies and numerous oversight bodies.

 Should you consider CSM vs PRINCE2 for career advancement, notice that it is common for people to pursue several certifications.
 After your CSM, you may want to try:

-It is common for CSM professionals to complement their credentials with other certifications like:
+It is common for CSM professionals to complement their credentials with other certifications, like:

 PRINCE2 certification may also lead to other important certs: